-FIRL has adopted a policy that sets forth corporate governance such as board fit and proper process including: meetings, committees, training, conflicts of interest, non-employee directors, delegations and authorities, and records management.
+Fortitude Re has adopted a policy that sets forth corporate governance such as board fit and proper process including: meetings, committees, training, conflicts of interest, non-executive directors, delegations and authorities, and records management.

-FIRL's Code of Conduct seeks to prevent and manage conflicts of interest in order to ensure that all FIRL employees perform their work in an objective and unbiased manner.
+Fortitude Re's Code of Conduct seeks to prevent and manage conflicts of interest in order to ensure that all Fortitude Re employees perform their work in an objective and unbiased manner.